How to Introduce Your Dog to Another Dog26 June 2023

-- Encourage your dog to move forward with happy praises and keep your own body language relaxed.
+- Encourage your dog to move forward with lots of praise and keep your own body language relaxed.
 It can help to gently touch the newly introduced dog to show your dog that it's safe to meet him.
 Praise them if they move forward confidently.

 - Look out for your dog’s body language to determine how they’re feeling.
-Make sure their tail is relaxed and wagging and that he seems calm before making the introduction.
+Make sure their tail is relaxed and wagging and that they seem calm before making the introduction.